Christmas closure

-Repayment of mandatory Disabled Facilities Grant
+Repayment of a mandatory Disabled Facilities Grant

 Repayment of discretionary grants